Black History Month – a celebration of contribution & achievements

 The event gave insight and practical advice on navigating corporate and creative industries whilst unpicking themes such as intersectionality i.e. that certain groups have multi-layered facets in life that they have to deal with e.g. as Black women facing both racism and sexism as they navigate everyday life etc.

 We were also treated to excellent canapés inspired by the African and Caribbean diaspora during the networking part of the evening.

 Over the course of the month we also look forward to attending events with other partners, and our very own celebrations at ELBA.
 The events attended this month are tribute to how we can all learn about, contribute to, and challenge these issues.
 Talking about race is not reserved for one month of the year alone.
-ELBA works to promote the benefits of diversity and inclusion alongside responsible recruitment and retention to ELBA’s corporate members, including leading firms in the financial services industry.
+ELBA works to promote the benefits of diversity and inclusion alongside responsible recruitment and retention to ELBA’s corporate partners, including leading firms in the financial services industry.
 Our award-winning D&I initiatives focus on overcoming perceived race, class, and gender barriers to connect talented people to opportunities.